Vincent Parker: Mechanical innovation

 Sapper Jim Rogers stated, "Our lockpick man for this work was 'Bush Parker'... ...In my view, Bush was one of the great men of Colditz".
-To Pete Tunstall, Parker was a great lad... nosey...
-It was terrible,..
-Tunstall stated, "he knew for a fact he had illegal tools'.
+Pete Tunstall, recorded that "he knew for a fact he had illegal tools'.

+Gestapo searches

+The Dresden Gestapo turned up at unexpected times to conduct searches and compare photographs to confirm prisoners' identities.

+In one instance, Parker stole papers, a weapon and a sandwich from the bag of a visiting Gestapo officer.

+Prisoners thought the Dresden Gestapo were incompetent at searches as they were sadistic.
+The Wehrmacht had experience and competence though.
+Over time the Wehrmacht guards drilled the searches down to a science.

 Composure

-His comrade Donaldson recalled Parker's composure and fast thinking whilst under pressure.
-He recalled how, one day in their quarters, the guards turned up.
-They executed a search that caught the prisoners by surprise.
-The prisoners had towel wrapped tools laying around.
-The prisoners knew, if the guards found a tool they'd face punishment.
-Thinking fast, a selfless Parker picked up the tool wrap.
-Holding onto the tools, Parker ensured he carried the can...
-The guards stood them all against the wall...
-They placed them five feet apart and searched them.
-Under pressure, Parker assessed the environment and the angles...
-He contorted enough to hide the tools from view.
-Donaldson explained the guards saw nothing...
-Expanding that Parker's calmness and sleight of hand, saved the tools.
+Donaldson recalled Parker's composure.
+His thinking under pressure was high level.
+A raid tested this understanding.
+They knew that day if the ferrets found the tools; they would face it.
+Parker, picked up the tools, wrapped in a towel.
+Holding onto the tools, Parker carried the can.

+The guards stood them all against the wall.
+They placed them five feet apart.
+Parker assessed the environment, contorting enough to screen.
+Donaldson noted Parker's sleight of hand, saved the tools.
-Donaldson was glad to have known Parker during those traumatic years.

 Anzac Day

+Pat Hughes and Cecil Hight, were ANZACs.
+Two mates from his squadron.
+Both gone in 1940.

-He liked to pay his respects.
-In March 1944, a mess of ANZACs in Colditz decided to celebrate Anzac Day.
-They made a calculation...
-They went without a meal for two nights per week until the 25 April.
-This ensured they had a basic menu for the invited dignitaries.
-Parker was a central player in that celebration.
+He paid his respect.
+In 1944, the mess lads celebrated the Anzacs.
+They made calculations in March; they went without a meal for two nights per week.
+This ensured a basic menu for the invited dignitaries for that day.

+Parker was the central player that night.
 Rex Harrison was an old mate.
-Harrison explained Parker's illegal batch of grog "tasted of cats piss..., it could burn a hole in steel plates...
+Explaining, Parker's batch of grog "tasted of cats piss..., it could burn a hole in steel plates...
 There would be fewer casualties if water broke it down."

-Parker, doing well for himself on the black economy, donated his grog for the event.
-Parker's grog tasted fine on that night.
+Parker, doing well for himself on the black economy donated his grog for the event.

 Card sharp

 He was a card sharp.
-Parker never ripped off his comrades with his skills.
 Few could beat Parker at cards, especially when he shuffled the pack.
-He had dexterity, his shuffling was mesmeric, if he wanted, he could rig a pack unseen, and he had a detailed memory.
+He had dexterity, and a detailed memory.